Chefs Notes

 18. Homemade Apple BBQ Sauce

-Ditch the bottled stuff because this homemade version is OBSESSED-worthy.
+Ditch the bottled stuff because this homemade version is addictive.
 It is tangy, sweet, and has a depth of flavor that store-bought brands can't touch.

 You simmer applesauce with ketchup, molasses, onions, and spices until it thickens into a rich glaze.
-It is perfect for brushing on ribs, chicken, or burgers.
+It is great for brushing on ribs, chicken, or burgers.

 Slather this on grilled chicken wings for your next game day party.
 Your guests will be asking what your secret ingredient is.